 top of page

-6 smart ways to spend your stimulus check to save money and spend wisely
+6 ways to spend extra cash to save money and spend wisely

 Now what?

 We often talk about where that next dollar should go.
 When you consider your budget, that’s all it really is, right?
-Just like we help you create your budget, we’ll help you determine how to plan for your stimulus check cash.
+Just like we help you create your budget, we’ll help you determine how to plan for extra cash.
 With every dollar that comes into your bank account, we’ll help you figure out how to spend it, and how quickly.

 Check off living expenses first